dpella/masterthesisproposals/2022/data_representation.md

 # Typed representation of datasets for Differential Privacy systems

-This thesis will be carried out at DPella's AB, Kungsgatan 11 - 6th floor, 41119 Gothenburg.
+This thesis will be carried out at [DPella AB](www.dpella.io), Kungsgatan 11 - 6th floor, 41119
+Gothenburg.

 - DPella AB supervisor: Marco Gaboardi